Thailand’s Huai Kha Khaeng Wildlife Sanctuary

-There is no public transport to Huai Kha Khaeng Wildlife Sanctuary.
+There is no public transport directly to Huai Kha Khaeng Wildlife Sanctuary.
 It is easy to reach by road if you have your own vehicle.

-If travelling independently, regular buses and minivans connect Uthai Thani town center with Bangkok, Nakhon Sawan, and other nearby towns and cities.
+If travelling independently, regular buses and minivans connect Uthai Thani town centre with Bangkok, Nakhon Sawan, and other nearby towns and cities.
 From there, it is still a further 100 kilometres to the park’s entrance.
 You can negotiate a price with a taxi at the bus station for a return trip to the sanctuary, though expect to pay around 2,000 THB for the service.
-With the biggest choice of accommodations located close to the town center and little traffic passing close to the park, it really is advantageous to have a return trip booked.
+With the biggest choice of accommodations located close to the town centre and little traffic passing close to the park, it really is advantageous to have a return trip booked.

 Alternatively, a more convenient way of enjoying the sanctuary is to take an organized tour.
-Multi-day tours depart from Uthai Thani center, though they must be booked in advance.
+Multi-day tours depart from Uthai Thani centre, though they must be booked in advance.

 Do – Activities & Attractions